 - 1. Have a hall pass unless accompanied by an adult. - 2.
 Use facilities properly.
 Flush urinals and toilets after each use. - 3.
+Wash hands before leaving restroom. - 3.
 Behave quietly and safely. - 4.
 Do not place foreign objects or excess paper in sinks or toilets. - 5.
 Do not play in the water.